Get 80% off your plan for your first 3 months*

 Essential elements to include:

-• Key market research that supports your opportunity
+• your key market research supporting the opportunity

 How to write an executive summary

-Write your executive summary last – complete other business plan sections first so you have full information to draw from.
+Write your executive summary last.
+Complete your other business plan sections first so you have full information to draw from.

 Writing approach: